pejalrath077/Project1/ReadMe.md

 The dataset is provided in a CSV file (beers.csv and breweries.csv) with the following columns:

 ### beers.csv:
-Name: Name of the beer.
+Name: Name of the beer.<br />
-Beer_ID: Unique identifier of the beer.
+Beer_ID: Unique identifier of the beer.<br />
-ABV: Alcohol by volume of the beer.
+ABV: Alcohol by volume of the beer.<br />
-IBU: International Bitterness Units of the beer.
+IBU: International Bitterness Units of the beer.<br />
-Brewery_ID: Brewery id associated with the beer.
+Brewery_ID: Brewery id associated with the beer.<br />
-Style: Style of the beer.
+Style: Style of the beer.<br />
-Ounces: Ounces of beer.
+Ounces: Ounces of beer.<br />

 ### breweries.csv:
-Brew_ID: Unique identifier of the brewery.
+Brew_ID: Unique identifier of the brewery.<br />
-Name: Name of the brewery.
+Name: Name of the brewery.<br />
-City: City where the brewery is located.
+City: City where the brewery is located.<br />
 State: U.S. State where the brewery is located.

 ## Data Use